 Dental clinicians are exposed to aerosol cloud generated, more specifically during AGP procedures as shown in Figure 4.
 Clinicians are therefore recommended to use level 3 PPEs to prevent direct contact.
 In a recent experimental research, a similar approach used during a simulated endotracheal intubation.
-With PPE only, the paper reports that "dye was found on the laryngoscopist's gown, gloves, face mask, eye shield, hair, neck, ears, and shoes" (5) and "contamination of the floor occurred within approximately 1m from the head of the bed and also on a monitor located more than 2 m away" (5).
+With PPE only, the paper reports that "dye was found on the laryngoscopist's gown, gloves, face mask, eye shield, hair, neck, ears, and shoes" (5) and "contamination of the floor occurred within approximately 1 m from the head of the bed and also on a monitor located more than 2 m away" (5).
 This is a very similar approach to the aerosol contact with the dental clinicians.
-In the test with aerosol box on the other hand, the paper reports that "the simulated cough resulted in contamination of the laryngoscopist and the laryngoscopist's gloves and gowned forearms" (5) and.
-"Examination of the laryngoscopist and the room with ultraviolet light showed no macroscopic contamination outside the box".(5)
+In the test with aerosol box on the other hand, the paper reports that "the simulated cough resulted in contamination of the laryngoscopist and the room with ultraviolet light showed no macroscopic contamination outside the box".(5)